CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Rebalancing Classical/cc2_rebalance_data.md

 ** ** MISSING** **

+## Appendix A: CadenzaWoodwind

+The scores for the dataset came from the [OpenScore String Quartet Corpus](https://github.com/OpenScore/StringQuartets/)) [5].
+These were interpretted using [Dorico music notation software](https://www.steinberg.net/dorico/).
+The four string parts were allocated to flute, oboe, clarinet and bassoon and a professional sample library used to create the audio.
+Reverberation was added using a convolution reverb, using an impulse response from the Royal Tropical Institute, Amsterdam in [Avid's Space Impulse Response] (IR) Library(https://www.avid.com/plugins/space-impulse-response-library).

+## Appendix B: Adding reverberation to URMP and BACH10

+The b-format ambisonic impulse responses came from the [Openair database](https://www.openair.hosted.york.ac.uk/).
+Five small to medium sized venues were chosen as follows:
+- Arthur Sykes Rymer Auditorium, University of York.
+- Central Hall, University of York
+- The Dixon Studio Theatre, University of York
+- York Guildhall Council Chamber

+Only impulse responses measured with a source-receiver distance greater than 5m were included.

+The following procesure was used to convert the b-format to stereo.
+For each instrument:
+- The b-format representation was rotated in azimuth to face the instrument.
+The instruments were spaced at 10&deg; apart.
+- The b-format was convered to mid-side stereo using Eqn 1.7 from reference [6]. $\alpha$=0.5 was used.
+- The stereo impulse responses were convolved with the anechoic mono music recordings.
+- The mix was normalised so the peak absolute sample value was 1.
+The scaling factor used to do this, was applied to all the instruments in the mix.

 ## References

-<a name="refs"></a>
+[1] Sarkar, S., Benetos, E. and Sandler, M., 2022.
+Ensembleset: A new high-quality synthesised dataset for chamber ensemble separation.

-**[1]** Duan, Z. and Pardo, B., 2011.
+[2] Duan, Z. and Pardo, B., 2011.
 Soundprism: An online system for score-informed source separation of music audio.
 IEEE Journal of Selected Topics in Signal Processing, 5(6), pp.1205-1215.
-**[2]** Li, B., Liu, X., Dinesh, K., Duan, Z. and Sharma, G., 2018.
+[3] Li, B., Liu, X., Dinesh, K., Duan, Z. and Sharma, G., 2018.
 Creating a multitrack classical music performance dataset for multimodal music analysis: Challenges, insights, and applications.
 IEEE Transactions on Multimedia, 21(2), pp.522-535.
-**[3]** Sarkar, S., Benetos, E. and Sandler, M., 2022.
-Ensembleset: A new high-quality synthesised dataset for chamber ensemble separation.
+[4] Murphy, D.T. and Shelley, S., 2010, November.
+Openair: An interactive auralization web resource and database.
+In Audio Engineering Society Convention 129.
+Audio Engineering Society.
+[5] Gotham, M., Redbond, M., Bower, B. and Jonas, P., 2023, November.
+The “OpenScore String Quartet” Corpus.
+In Proceedings of the 10th International Conference on Digital Libraries for Musicology (pp. 49-57).
+[6] Zotter, F. and Frank, M., 2019.
+Ambisonics: A practical 3D audio theory for recording, studio production, sound reinforcement, and virtual reality (p.
+5).
+Springer Nature.